The Russians Are Coming the Russians Are Coming: The Islanders

+The Russians

 Production

 Although set on the fictional "Gloucester Island" off the coast of Massachusetts, the movie was filmed on the coast of Northern California, mainly in Mendocino.
 The harbor scenes were filmed in Noyo Harbor in Fort Bragg, California, about 7 miles (11 km) north of Mendocino.
 Because of the filming location on the West Coast, the dawn scene at the beginning of the film was actually filmed at dusk through a pink filter.

 The submarine used was a fabrication.
-The United States Navy refused to lend one for the production, so they asked the Russian Embassy for a Soviet submarine, which was similarly refused.
+The United States Navy refused to lend one for the production, so the producers asked the Russian Embassy for a Soviet submarine, which was similarly refused.
 The Mirisch Company rented a mockup of a submarine that had been used in the 1965 film Morituri.

 The planes used were actual F-101 Voodoo jets from the 84th Fighter-Interceptor Squadron, located at the nearby Hamilton Air Force Base.
 They were the only Air Force planes that were based near the location of the supposed island.

 The title alludes to Paul Revere's midnight ride, as does the subplot in which the town drunk (Ben Blue) rides his horse to warn people of the "invasion".

 Pablo Ferro created the main title sequence, using the American flag's red, white, and blue colors and the Soviet hammer and sickle as transitional elements, zooming into each to create a montage, which ultimately worked to establish the tone of the film.
 The music in the sequence alternates between the American "Yankee Doodle" march and a combination of the Russian songs "Polyushko Pole" (Полюшко Поле, usually "Meadowlands" in English) and the "Song of the Volga Boatmen".

 Much of the dialog was spoken by the Russian characters, played by American actors at a time when few American actors were adept at Russian accents.
-Musician and character actor Leon Belascowho was born in Russia, spoke fluent Russian and specialized in foreign accents during his 60-year careerwas the dialog director.
-Alan Arkin, a Russian speaker raised in a Russian Jewish household, did so well as Rozanov that he would later in his career be sought to play both American and ethnic characters.
+Musician and character actor Leon Belasco — who was born in Russia, spoke fluent Russian and specialized in foreign accents during his 60-year career — was the dialog director.
+Alan Arkin extensively studied Russian in preparation for his role as Lt.
+Rozanov.
+As of 2017, he could still remember his Russian lines from the film.
 Theodore Bikel was able to pronounce Russian so well (he had taken a few classes, but was not at all fluent in the language) that he won the role of the submarine captain.
-Alex Hassilev, of The Limelighters, also spoke fluent Russian and played the sailor Hrushevsky.
+Alex Hassilev, of The Limeliters, also spoke fluent Russian and played the sailor Hrushevsky.
 John Phillip Law's incorrect pronunciation of difficult English phonemes, most notably in Alison Palmer's name ("ah-LYEE-sown PAHL-myerr"), was unusually authentic by the standards of the day.
 Brian Keith, who also spoke fluent Russian, did not do so in the film.